davibernardos/ProfMapp/README.md

 - Folder /ExperimentalData contains the raw data extracted from the MA663 sample.
 The list of 663 apps and their repository links can also be found in this folder.

 - Folder /Tool contains the source code and binaries for the ProfMapp tool.
+Open it using the Eclipse IDE.

 Tool execution
 - Download file profmapp.jar from the /Tool folder.